Dynamics BioDesign Lab

 Engineering Biomanufacturing Solutions

-Welcome to our biodesign studio, we work on intelligent biomanufacturing engineering automation.
-We provide solutions for automating workflows for synthetic biology planner agile designs.
+Our biodesign studio builds solutions for smart biomanufacturing in automated biofoundries.
+We implement automated workflows for synthetic biology.
 Our mission is to foster sustainable industrial biotechnology (biomaterials, food, cosmetics, pharmaceuticals) through the principles of control engineering and machine learning.
 We envision building AI-based next-generation bio-based chemicals.

-Rising as a key technology for the new bioeconomy, the bio-based engineering of fine, specialty and commodity compounds offers an alternative to the chemical industry that is sourced from nature.
-The vision of green, sustainable bioplastics, drug manufacturing and renewable energy sources is suddenly becoming the biotechnology of today.
-In the transition from an emerging technology into a truly biomanufacturing technology, accelerated reductions of the time from concept to development to scale-up are essential.
+Rising as a key technology for the new bioeconomy, the bio-based engineering of specialty and commodity compounds offers an alternative to the chemical industry through products sourced from nature.
+Green, sustainable bioplastics, drug manufacturing and renewable energy sources is suddenly becoming the biotechnology of today.
+In our current transition from an emerging technology into a truly biomanufacturing technology, accelerated reductions of the time from concept to development to scale-up are essential.
 Pioneering proof of concepts took over 10 years in their making, we cannot afford such latencies anymore.
 Modern manufacturing biofoundries have adopted an agile approach in order to improve their Design-Build-Test-Learn cycle efficiency.
 Synthetic biology is becoming in that way intimately intertwined with automation and machine learning technologies.
 Biofactories delivering at full steam however face major design challenges in their metabolic pathway designs.
 To that end, modern manufacturing should provide agile solutions based on continuous upgrades through team interactions.
-Therefore, rather than keeping a fixed set of design recipes, agile synbio design provides a flexible strategy.
+Therefore, rather than keeping a fixed set of design recipes, optimal synbio design provides a flexible strategy.